ana-alekseeva/tda_for_fairness/README.md

-# Data Debiasing for Language Models via Training Data Attribution: Improving Worst-Group Accuracy
+# Improving Group Fairness in Language Models via Training Data Attribution

 This is my master's thesis project.
 We aim to determine whether selected training data attribution explainability methods (TRAK and influence functions) can debias training datasets, and therefore improve the fairness of models trained on datasets debiased in this way.